willstepp/writings/joseph-the-son/jts-notes.md

 Grandfather wakes before everyone else, lights the stove to warm the house, makes coffee, biscuits.
 Watches the sun come up through the window.

 A visit by Minister Jacob.
 Joseph gazes lovingly through the outside window at his family indoors, where it was warm.
+Decorating a small pine with popcorn.
 A longing deep within.
 Something so far away from him.
 Tears came to his eyes.
+He somehow knew it would always be so.
+That it was not something he could possess.
+And it filled his heart with sadness.
+At least that was how his mind understood it.

 At work on Jacob’s farm.
 	Jesse